ndrakos/blog/_posts/2020-10-02-Generating_Galaxies_Analytically.md

 <img src="{{ site.baseurl }}/assets/plots/20201002_LF.png">

 This looks a lot better than before, but there are still some descrepancies with observations.
-They look complete above a magnitude of $$\approx -18$$ at this mass resolution (is this enough for our purposes, or will we have to add in low mass halos to the simulations?).
+They look complete above a magnitude of $$\approx -18$$ at this mass resolution (is this enough for our purposes, or will we have to add in low mass halos to the simulations?
+Note that less than 10 percent of the $$10^7$$ galaxies are detected in the high mass bin).